vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 This ensures that the inclusion or exclusion of any single individual's data does not significantly affect the outcome of the analysis and adds a level of personal data protection.
 Sometimes it is possible to reidentify the deidentified data using other available information.
 In this context, although it is often used interchangeably with the term “deidentification,” the term “anonymization” refers to the more comprehensive irreversible removal of identifiable data.
-Rigorous deidentification or anonymization techniques should be employed to ensure that reidentification is either impossible or extremely difficult.¶
+Rigorous deidentification or anonymization techniques should be employed to ensure that reidentification is either impossible or extremely difficult.

 ### Aggregation/Anonymization

 In the data privacy context, data aggregation is a data analytics process whereby combined data from multiple sources or individuals containing PII information is summarized, effectively removing PII from the final product.
 It can be used to protect individuals' personal information while still allowing organizations to derive valuable insights.
-While aggregation can obscure individual identities, there are still privacy concerns that should be considered:¶
+While aggregation can obscure individual identities, there are still privacy concerns that should be considered:

 1. **Re-identification risk**: With enough granular data points, it may be possible to single out individuals even from aggregated datasets.
 Applying multiple specific filters to aggregate data could potentially identify a unique individual.
 1. **Inference attacks**: Aggregated data can reveal patterns that allow inferences about individuals or small groups, even if direct identifiers are removed.